verl-project/verl-hardware-plugin/docs/user_guide_enflame/faq.md

 ## Common Questions

+### Q: On which Enflame chips does verl need to provide support?

+   verl needs to provide support on Enflame fourth-generation and above chips.

 ### Q: What is the difference between `enflame` and `gcu`?

 | Name | Where used | Value |